3rd-Eden/mana/README.md

 # mana

-Mana is small package that provides a really simple basic structure for creating API clients.
-Take your mana potion and start creating magical api clients.
+Mana is an small package that provides basic and a dead simple API structure for creating high performance API clients.
+Take your mana potion and start creating magical API clients which contain the following powers:

-_Please note that this module is used to create API's that **I** like to use, so it's highly opinionated in the way it's setup_
+- **Rolling tokens** Supports multiple OAuth tokens which will be switched when rate limits are hit.
+- **Callback queue** Multiple requests calls to the same URL will result in a single call.
+- **Mirrors** When API endpoints become unresponsive, alternate replica's or mirrors API's can be hit instead.
+- **Back off** Build in exponential back off when the API endpoint returns an error or error code.
+- **Conditional requests** Requests with Etags can be cached and result will be reused when a 304 is returned.
+(Supports async and sync cache engines.)

 ## Installation